spatie/docs.spatie.be-old/resources/views/laravel-activitylog/v2/advanced-usage/logging-model-events.md

 }
 ```

-Even if there are changes to `text` attribute, it will not be logged.
-But all other changes will be logged.
+Even if there are changes to `text` attribute, they will not be logged.

 ## Using the CausesActivity trait